 The latest compilation of West Virginia literature reveals new, complex views of the often-stereotyped state.

-“It’s like a literary map of West Virginia, and it changes your understanding of the place,” said Dr. Laura Long, a Lynchburg College English professor.
+“It’s like a literary map of West Virginia, and it changes your understanding of the place,” said Dr. Laura Long, a University of Lynchburg English professor.
 She edited the fiction for Eyes Glowing at the Edge of the Woods: Fiction and Poetry from West Virginia, which is the first anthology of West Virginia writing in 15 years.
 It features stories and poems from 63 authors.

 “I’m really thrilled to have all these wonderful writers gathered together in this one place,” Dr. Long added.
 She was speaking about the writers’ works compiled in one book, but she could just as easily have talked about a real gathering; several of the poets featured in the book recently met with other writers and literature lovers — including Dr. Long — in Parkersburg, West Virginia, for a reading to celebrate the book launch.
 The event and the book became a story for PBS NewsHour.
 The story echoes the praise that the book has earned in other venues for dealing with complex matter that breaks new ground for the Mountain State.

 “The poetry read that night, and contained in the anthology, is not what you might expect out of West Virginia, or from regional poetry,” the PBS story said.
 “For one, it does not fall into the trap of nostalgia or tackle traditional subjects in traditional ways.
 Instead, it examines, often unsparingly, topics as wide-ranging as environmental dangers, sexual identity, family conflict, discrimination and rebellion.
 At many points, the poetry asks questions about how to leave the past behind — or at least how to learn to live with it.”
 (Read the full story here.)